servitola/dotfiles/README.md

 ## Problems solved FAQ

 * Q: I want <ins>all the file types</ins> to be opened with the <ins>proper app</ins> on <ins>double tap</ins> **always**
-* A: Look at `macos/set_default_apps.sh`.
+* A: Look at [Script which sets default apps](https://github.com/servitola/dotfiles/blob/master/macos/set_default_apps.sh).
 You'll easily understand how to add your file extension.
 Get your [app's name](https://stackoverflow.com/a/39464824/817396).
 #
 * Q: I want my <ins>main</ins> English <ins>keyboard layout</ins> turn on <ins>everywhere automatically</ins> except my messenger (I use [Telegram](https://telegram.org/))
 * A: This solution of layout switching hell work perfectly.
-Look at `hammerspoon/set_language_on_app_focused`.
+Look at [Hammerspoon script which sets language on application is focused](https://github.com/servitola/dotfiles/blob/master/hammerspoon/set_language_on_app_focused.lua).
 [Set your messenger](https://stackoverflow.com/a/39464824/817396) and set your layouts.
 I use `Ilya Birman En and Ru layouts`.
 There is an app for that: **Keyboard Pilot** but it conflicts with Ilya's layouts
 #
 * Q: I want to <ins>manipulate my windows</ins> from my keyboard and I want only 4 or less easy positions
 * A: The easiest Window management: `ctrl + alt + arrow keys`